 Part of being an artist is being surrounded by my materials, and my art unfolding from their inspiration.
 Our surroundings may bear the imprint of our aesthetic passions.
-Ivan Chan, over at Interior Voyeur, posted a photo of a chest of drawers he described as part card catalog, part Chinese apothecary cabinet.
+A friend, Ivan Chan, once shared a photo of a chest of drawers he described as part card catalog, part Chinese apothecary cabinet, which caught my eye.
 Perhaps part of my attraction to the librarian profession was my love of libraries as a place, and the fantastic furniture of knowledge embodied in a card catalog.
 At University of Illinois in Urbana-Champaign, the main library card catalog lined the hallways.
 The drawers glided out, and with the right motion could be unhooked and rested on a sliding panel tucked into the center of each cabinet.

 My Tower of Tesserae has pleasing drawers that glide out.